MicrosoftDocs/azure-docs/articles/storage/queues/storage-nodejs-how-to-use-queues.md

 ---

-> [!NOTE]
-> Calling **peekMessages** when there are no messages in the queue will not return an error.
+Calling **peekMessages** when there are no messages in the queue won't return an error.
 However, no messages are returned.

 ## How to dequeue the next message

-Processing a message is a two-stage process:
+Dequeueing a message is a two-stage process:

 1. Get the message.